umutyorulmaz/bifold-wallet-dc/DEVELOPER.md

 yarn run build
 ```

-As noted above Bifold requires a mediator to communicate with other Agents.
+As noted above DigiCred VC Wallet requires a mediator to communicate with other Agents.
 For development purposes, this can be set by creating a `.env` file in the following directory:

 ```sh
 touch packages/legacy/app/.env